Magar in India

 What Are Their Lives Like?

-The Eastern Magar typically live in large, two-story stone houses with slate or thatch roofs.
-The homes are often constructed with large porches in front.
+The Magar typically live in large, two-story stone houses with slate or thatch roofs.
+The homes often have large porches.

 Magar marriages are arranged in a unique fashion.
 The groom's brother-in-law must go to the bride's family and offer a "bride price" of money and alcohol.
 If the proposal is accepted, further payments are then made.
 Marriages to maternal first cousins are the most common arrangements.